approvals/ApprovalTests.Java/approvaltests/docs/explanations/RemovingEnvironmentAwareReporter.md

 toc

-Before October 2023 "ApprovalTests 19.0.0" and before,
+Before October 2023 "ApprovalTests 19.0.0" and older versions used the following architecture:

 ```mermaid
 classDiagram